cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 page_title: "cloudtruth_access_grant Resource - terraform-provider-cloudtruth"
 subcategory: ""
 description: |-
-  A grant which assigns a access role to a principal (user/group) to an environment or project.
+  A grant which assigns an access role to a principal (a user or group) to an environment or project.
+  In order to use access grants, you must have a CloudTruth Business Subscription.
-  NOTE: in order to assign access to users and groups, you must set one interactive user as the owner of the resource first.
-  After that you can assign non-owner roles to other users and groups.
+  To assign viewer or contributor access grants to users and groups, you must create a grant specifying at least one interactive user as the owner the resource first.
+After that you can create additional grants with non-owner roles to other users and groups.
+  Your provider API key must have organization OWNER or ADMIN access to create, update and delete access grants.
 ---

 # cloudtruth_access_grant (Resource)

-A grant which assigns a access role to a principal (user/group) to an environment or project.
+A grant which assigns an access role to a principal (a user or group) to an environment or project.
+In order to use access grants, you must have a CloudTruth Business Subscription.
-NOTE: in order to assign access to users and groups, you must set one interactive user as the owner of the resource first.
-After that you can assign non-owner roles to other users and groups.
+To assign viewer or contributor access grants to users and groups, you must create a grant specifying at least one interactive user as the owner the resource first.
+After that you can create additional grants with non-owner roles to other users and groups.

+Your provider API key must have organization OWNER or ADMIN access to create, update and delete access grants.